 Outsourcing has always been about people, process and technology.
 Scratch that.
-It's about process and technology, with people an optional extra.
-So without any further explanation of this amazing trend where people will no longer be needed, let's hand you over to our resident expert in robotics (among many other things), Jim Slaby....
+It’s about process and technology, with people an optional extra.
+So without any further explanation of this amazing trend where people will no longer be needed, let’s dig into to this new phenomenon: Robotic Automation.

 “Listen and understand.
 Robots are out there.
 They can’t be bargained with.
 They can’t be reasoned with.
 They don’t feel pity, or remorse, or fear.
 And they absolutely will not stop, ever, until you have knocked another 50% off your outsourced labor costs.”
 (With apologies to James Cameron.)

 Stop me if you’ve heard this one before:

 “Chief, I need to add ten FTEs to handle the additional order-entry and logistics workload we anticipate once our new product launches in six months.”

 “Oy.
 You know we don’t have the budget for that.
 What about automating the process?”

 “IT quoted it at 18 months and $1M to do under their standard SOA and BPM development approach.
 Even if we had the money, that wouldn’t come close to meeting our launch deadline.”

 “We can hire 10 FTEs for $800K in the States, or $300K India.”

 “Actually, I have one other option.
 We can do it for $120K in Robotistan”